IndiePass/indiepass-desktop/README.md

 # Indigenous for Desktop

 An IndieWeb app with extensions for sharing information to micropub endpoints and reading from microsub endpoints.
-Written in Electron, so availabl for Windows, MacOS and Linux.
+Written in Electron, so available for Windows, MacOS and Linux.

 ## Functionality